Gonadal dysgenesis: 46,XY gonadal dysgenesis

 46,XY gonadal dysgenesis is characteristic of male hypogonadism with karyotype 46,XY.
 In embryogenesis, the development of the male gonads is primarily controlled by the testis determining factor located on the sex-determining region of the Y chromosome (SRY).

 The male gonad is dependent on SRY and the signalling pathways initiated to several other genes to facilitate testis development.

 46,XY gonadal dysgenesis can be caused by mutations in the genes involved in testis development such as SRY, SOX9, WT1, SF1, and DHH.
 If a single or combination of these genes are mutated or deleted, downstream signalling is disrupted, leading to atypical penis and scrotum.

-Genital Undermasculinization is the technical term for partial of complete undifferentiated genitallia in individuals with an SRY gene.
+Genital Undermasculinization is the technical term for partial or complete undifferentiated genitallia in individuals with an SRY gene.
 In utero, all fetuses are anatomically undifferentiated which are then differentiated via androgen's and SRY activation.

 Full undermasculinization results in a fully developed vulva with testicles inside the body where the ovaries usually are, which is caused by conditions such as complete androgen insensitivity syndrome.
 In 5α-Reductase 2 deficiency, individuals are born with normal female genitalia, however, during puberty, male differentiation and spermatogenesis occurs.
 Partial genital undermasculinization can occur if the body has a partial resistance to androgens, or if genital development is blocked, undermasculization can also be induced by certain drugs and hormones.
 The overall intensity of undermasculinization can manifest itself in hypospadias.
 The surgical assignment of newborns with ambiguous genitalia to a binary sex for cosmetic purposes is considered a human rights violation.

 SRY acts on gene SOX9 which drives Sertoli cell formation and testis differentiation.
 An absence in SRY causes SOX9 to not be expressed at the usual time or concentration, leading to a decreased testosterone and anti-Müllerian hormone production.

 Lowered levels of testosterone and anti-Müllerian hormone disrupts the development of Wolffian ducts and internal genitalia that are key to male reproductive tract development.
 The absence of the steroid hormones commonly associated with males drives Müllerian duct development and promotes the development of female genitalia, if anti-Müllerian hormone is suppressed or the body is insensitive, persistent Müllerian duct syndrome occurs when the individual has partial female reproductive, and partial male reproductive organs.

 Gonadal streaks can replace the tissues of testes, resembling ovarian stroma absent of follicles.
 46,XY gonadal dysgenesis can remain unsuspected until delayed pubertal development is observed.
 Approximately 15% of cases of 46,XY gonadal dysgenesis carry de novo mutations in the SRY gene, with an unknown causation for the remaining portion of 46,XY gonadal dysgenesis persons.